shellrider-games/Starfarer/notes/DESIGNDOCUMENT.md

 Any equipment can break down, either through normal wear & tear or as a result of combat.
 Fires may break out, and need to be extinguished.
 If a hull breach (or open outer door) occurs, air is lost very rapidly in that area and any areas of the ship connected to it by open doors; to fix the problem the breach must be sealed, and then the life support system given time to refill the air.
 If life support breaks down, air will go bad more slowly wherever crewmembers are breathing.

 ## Reputation ##
-The player's ship will have a reputation with each known faction(as well as each faction with each other faction that they are aware of) that will influence the types of events that can occur when interacting with a faction. reputation can range from Ally to Hostile
+The player's ship will have a reputation with each known faction (as well as each faction with each other faction that they are aware of) that will influence the types of events that can occur when interacting with a faction.
+Reputation can range from Ally to Hostile.

 ### Gain Reputation ###
 - trading
 - assisting in battles
 - destroying other ships that are hostile to the controlling faction
-- doing missions/jobs for the faction(not shady deals)
+- doing missions/jobs for the faction (not shady deals)
 - rescuing ships/responding to distress calls
-- rescuing crew from destroyed ships(that you may have destroyed) - detroying the ship will damage your reputation but you may be able to get some back if you return the crew to a station.
+- rescuing crew from destroyed ships (that you may have destroyed) - detroying the ship will damage your reputation but you may be able to get some back if you return the crew to a station.

 ### Lose reputation ###
 - getting caught smuggling contraband - lose 1 point to a min of Untrusted